chrisb83/temp/README.md

 - Ubuntu 20.04
 - gcc (Homebrew GCC 5.5.0_7) 5.5.0

-The code below is supposed to follow the example http://statmath.wu.ac.at/software/unuran/doc/unuran.html#Example_005f0 to generate a random variate that is normally distributed.
+The code in the repository is supposed to follow the example http://statmath.wu.ac.at/software/unuran/doc/unuran.html#Example_005f0 to generate a random variate that is normally distributed.
 The code is slighlty adapted to use the method PINV (http://statmath.wu.ac.at/software/unuran/doc/unuran.html#PINV).
 The goal is to wrap the C code in Python using Cython as described here: https://cython.readthedocs.io/en/latest/src/tutorial/clibraries.html

 *unuran.h in UNU.RAN library:*